 Sagebrush---Not to be confused with Sage.
 Sagebrush is actually a species of Wormwood, with a wonderfully strong taste and smell.
 You don't need to much of this.
 Sagebrush is the Nevada state flower (a little fun fact).
 If you don't have this, it's ok.

 Ponderosa Bark---Again, not too much.
 Ponderosa bark gives the brew a nice mellow hint of vanilla.
 Or---just use a vanilla bean or after the tea has cooled---some vanilla extract.
 Not too much.

 Yeast.
 You can use the fancy brewer's yeast from a home brew store.
 But we always just use the bread baking yeast.
 It has always worked just fine!
 We use 2 packets for a large batch like this.
 Remember: These directions are for survival brew. ;-)

 A Sugar: Honey, Molasses, Maple, Cane.
 You'll need between 3 to 5 pounds of whatever sugar mixture you like.
 We tend to go light on the sugar.
-The yeast needs to sugar to feed on, and that is what causes the fermentation.
+The yeast needs the sugar to feed on, and that is what causes the fermentation.
 So, just be aware that if you want a nice fast fermentation, go with more sugar.
-For this batch, we used 3 pounds of Raw Honey and about 1 pound of Molasses.
+For this five gallon batch, we used 3 pounds of Raw Honey and about 1 pound of Molasses.

 1. 7 gallon or so beer brewing bucket.
 Get one with a spigot.
 This will work for a 5 gallon or a bit greater batch.
 We didn't measure our liquid this past batch, and just went by the large pot---we ended up with almost 6-ish gallons.

 2. A large pot to make your tea.

 4. Airlock, if you don't buy the set up together.

 6. Bottle Caps

 Steps to Make Your Mountain Man Home Brew: